JimBobJoe36/World-Of-Warcraft-Site/README.md

-# WebsiteExperimenting
+# World of Warcraft

-This is for me to learn HTML
+This is here to be my entire WoW lore storage; it should have abilities, items, quests, and lore once I am done.